SarahMcCoy/Logistic-Regression-/README.md

 ## The Second Project

-### The Challenge

 ### Project at a Glance:
-- Objective: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+- Objective: create a model that will predict whether or not they will click on an ad based off the features of that user.
 - Project Tools:
 - Data:

+### Tasks
+1. Get Data
+2. Exploratory Data Analysis
+3. Logistic Regression
+4. Predictions and Evaluations